Accelerator effect

-The accelerator effect in economics is a positive effect on private fixed investment of the growth of the market economy (measured e.g. by a change in Gross Domestic Product).
+The accelerator effect in economics is a positive effect on private fixed investment of the growth of the market economy (measured e.g. by a change in gross domestic product (GDP)).
 Rising GDP (an economic boom or prosperity) implies that businesses in general see rising profits, increased sales and cash flow, and greater use of existing capacity.
 This usually implies that profit expectations and business confidence rise, encouraging businesses to build more factories and other buildings and to install more machinery.
 (This expenditure is called fixed investment.)
 This may lead to further growth of the economy through the stimulation of consumer incomes and purchases, i.e., via the multiplier effect.

-Every firm has some strategies to work which usually make the progress towards achieving an optimum capital stock and not only moving smoothly from one type and size of plant and machinery to the other.
-This means that every firm aims to increase its profit to an optimum level rather than just moving and improving its machinery and buildings.
-The accelerator theory concept was mainly given by Thomas Nixon Carver and Albert Aftalion before Keynesian economics came into force but it came into public knowledge more and more as the Keynesian theory began to dominate the field of economics.
-Some people criticized it and also argued against the accelerator theory because it was thought to remove all the possibility of the demand control through the price control mechanism.
+In essence, the accelerator effect proposes that investment levels are contingent on the pace of change in GDP rather than its absolute level.
+In simpler terms, it is the acceleration or deceleration of economic growth that shapes businesses' choices regarding investments.

-The accelerator effect also goes the other way: falling GDP (a recession) hurts business profits, sales, cash flow, use of capacity and expectations.
-This in turn discourages fixed investment, worsening a recession by the multiplier effect.
+The accelerator effect operates in reverse as well: when the GDP declines (entering a recession), it negatively impacts business profits, sales, cash flow, capacity utilization, and expectations.
+Consequently, these factors discourage businesses from making fixed investments, which further intensifies the recession due to the multiplier effect.

 The accelerator effect fits the behavior of an economy best when either the economy is moving away from full employment or when it is already below that level of production.
 This is because high levels of aggregate demand hit against the limits set by the existing labour force, the existing stock of capital goods, the availability of natural resources, and the technical ability of an economy to convert inputs into products.

+History

+The accelerator theory concept was mainly given by Thomas Nixon Carver and Albert Aftalion before Keynesian economics came into force, but it came into public knowledge more and more as Keynesian theory began to dominate the field of economics.
+John Maynard Keynes first introduced the idea in his seminal work "The General Theory of Employment, Interest, and Money," published in 1936.
+Keynes recognized that changes in investment are not solely driven by interest rates but are also influenced by the level of demand for goods and services.

+In the 1940s, American economist Alvin Hansen further developed the accelerator principle.
+He extended Keynes's ideas and introduced the concept of the "principle of acceleration."
+Hansen emphasized the role of the accelerator effect in business cycles, showing that fluctuations in investment are a significant driver of economic fluctuations.
+He proposed that investment decisions are not just influenced by current income or demand levels but are also sensitive to changes in the rate of income growth.

+Over time, economists have further refined and expanded upon the accelerator effect in various ways.
+Some have incorporated additional factors such as technological change, expectations, and financial constraints to enhance the accuracy of investment predictions.
+However, the accelerator effect has also faced criticism.
+Some people argued against it because it was thought to remove all the possibility of the demand control through the price control mechanism.